komascript/third-party-enhancements/standardsectioning/README.md

 tracker](https://github.com/komascript/third-party-enhancements/issues).
 Please
 first search for similar issues already reported and maybe also already fixed and closed.
 Maybe the replies to such a similar report would help you too.
+Please also note, however, that the loss of class features as a result of using this package is generally an intended side effect and does not necessarily constitute a bug.

 If your issue is new, you should report it also using [the issue tracker](https://github.com/komascript/third-party-enhancements/issues).
 Please